wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     ```

 4. TREE (NEW FEATURE - 20221128)
-   1. Will create an CNF property having a CNFNode object, that contains further child nodes or attributes in a tree structure.
+   1. Will create an CNF property having a CNF Node object, that contains further child nodes or attributes in a tree structure.
-        1. This is a hash of anons for attributes and a list of further nodes, all having is of one value.
+        1. This is a hash of anons for attributes and a list of further nodes, all having their own one text value.
         2. Property can have its value, contain attributes, and also other properties within.
-            1. The property markup in the tree script is called body, and follows the PerlCNF style.
+            1. The property markup in the tree script is called body, and follows the Perl CNF style.
                The difference is that both ' **<,>** ' and ' **[,]** ' are signifiers for the property or multiline value, start and end tags.
                 1. All tags require to be on a line of their own.
-                2. Current algorithm uses sub buffering to parse each properties body.
+                2. Current algorithm uses sub buffering to parse each property's body.
-                    So deeply nesting an large property body is not recommended and also not suitable for encapsulating there data.
+                    So deeply nesting a large property body is not recommended and also not suitable for encapsulating in there data.
-                3. An opening tag is opened being surround with the same signifier into the direction of the property body.
+                3. An opening tag is opened being surrounded with the same signifier into the direction of the property body.
                 4. The closing tag is in the opposite direction same signifiers.
                     - **[sesame[** I am an open and closed value now, nothing you can do about it (X|H)TML! **]sesame]**
         3. The node characteristic is that each sub property is linked to its parent property